gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 - …

 ### Research question
+What is the performance and how does it compare to other models when a diffusion model for generative protein design is trained on proteins represented using the SELFIES representation

 ### Experiments
 **Which architecture to use for all atom representation** Train different diffusion models with different architectures and see which is the best.
 We can compare on training time and loss